-B4 East Main Street
+B4W East Main Street, West of Bridge

-Deficiency: East Main Street needs to create bicycle lanes or show shared path markings for vehicles and bicycles from Ward Creek west to Pine Street.
-This section of roadway has a posted speed of 25mph.
-The 2040 ADT for this street is projected to be 9800.
-East Main Street east of Ward Creek to North River Road has a wider shoulder on the north side to Wards Creek Road that could be converted into a four to six foot bicycle lane.
+Deficiency: East Main Street needs to create bicycle lanes or show shared path markings for vehicles and bicycles from the Ward Creek bridge west to Pine Street.
+This section of roadway has a posted speed of 25 mph.
+The 2040 ADT for this street is projected to be 6600.